 Last Updated: May 15, 2015

-You've written your dispute letters to the credit bureaus, verification letters to credit card companies or settlement offers to collection agencies and now you just want to talk to a real person.
-I receive calls every day asking me for information on how to get a live person at the credit reporting agencies.
-They seems to change their automated prompts all the time - and in my opinion this is to cut down on staff required to answer the telephone.
+You've written dispute letters to the credit bureaus to collection agencies and now you just want to talk to a real person.
+We receive calls every day asking us for information on how to get a live person at the credit reporting agencies.
+They seems to change their automated prompts all the time.
 Here are some tips on how to get a live person for any situation, not just for credit repair or debt settlement.

 Find a Phone Number to Talk to a Human

 - Dial-a-Human.
 This site has an alphabetic company listing of real phone numbers and what to dial to get an actual human - not the robot answering machine.

 - GetHuman.
 This site has you type in the company name and it will give you the option to provide a phone number, have the company call you back, access live chat, or send an email.
 It is a fairly well-maintained list of how to get past computer prompts.